eugenia1984/english/glossary.md

 - **lock**: refers to securing something, usually a door or a container, so that it cannot be opened without the correct key or combination.
 For example, you might lock your house when you leave to keep it safe.

+- **login**: refers to the action of entering your username and password to access an account or system.
+For example: `The login page asks for your username, password, and a security code`. -> In this case, the login is the process of entering credentials to verify your identity and access an account.

 - **looking back**: means to reflect on past events or to think about what has happened before.
 For example:

 `Looking back, I learned a lot from that project.` -> It means they are remembering and considering past experiences.
 In this sentence, James uses looking back to talk about the time he and Linda worked together on updates.